vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 - The Kaggle VinBigData Chest X-ray Abnormalities Detection competition
 - The Kaggle SIIM-FISABIO-RSNA COVID-19 Detection competition

 Although the app outputs opacity bounding boxes, the model was also trained to detect lungs i.e. it predicts a bounding box that surrounds both lungs.
 If the model fails to detect the lungs then the app outputs an error message.
 In the current model this does not work flawlessly.
 You’ll note that if you submit the image of the dog, the model correctly outputs an error message.
-But when you submit the mammogram, this model (exp114) does not output an error message, the exp96 version did.
+But when you submit the mammogram, this model (exp114) does not output an error message (the exp96 version did).

 The model was validated on an 80/20 train test split.
 It was also tested on three out of sample datasets: